AI Search 11 min read

-Beyond 10 Blue Links: How AI is Quietly Remaking the Landscape of Web Search
+Beyond 10 Blue Links: AI Remaking Web Search

-The era of 10 blue links is ending.
-AI is fundamentally transforming how we search, discover, and consume information.
-Here's what's changing and what it means for your business.
+The era of 10 blue links ends.
+AI fundamentally transforms search with SearchCans.
+Discover how we search, discover, consume information—what it means for business.

 For 25 years, web search meant one thing: a query box, hit enter, scan 10 blue links.